Vingadden/Vingadden/README.md

 - New forms of education informed by worldbuilding, Ken Robinson's vision of education & models that empower instead of oppress.
 - New community culture that combines the archaic rites we evolved in & modern tools that give us godlike capabilities.
 - New models for worldbuilding in order to make paracosms into paracosmos.
+- Social media forms that encourage wholesome connection instead of superficial influencer culture.

 And more...
 Also looking for angel investors :D

+I'm looking for anyone who's like to discuss or collaborate on ideas like these...
+Future technology, software standards, security flaws, social media design in general, musicians, spiritualists or anything really...
+My discord is Vingadden#3773

+You can also reach my email at vistapho@proton.me or join my worldbuilding discord community at Karuna Worldbuilding Cheers!
+~Bentley